Shanibudi/ECMP-Performance-on-Fat-Tree-Networks/README.md

 A single, fixed pair of hosts (src, dst) is chosen randomly at the beginning of the experiment.
 All traffic in both scenarios is exchanged between this same pair of hosts.

-Fixing the communicating hosts isolates the effect of ECMP hashing and avoids averaging effects that would mask congestion.

 ## Scenario A – ECMP Success

 ### Parameters